 A popular sauce among foragers and one of the best ways to use hawthorn berries.
 It has a rich, fruity, almost smoky flavour, along the lines of a barbecue sauce.

 - 350ml water

-- In a large pan add the water, cider vinegar and haw berries and bring to the boil.
-Simmer for 30m or until the skins split and the flesh of the berries is all soft.
+- Pick over the hawthorn berries, removing the stems and discarding any berries that are damaged, mouldy or shrivelled.
+Rinse and drain them, then put them into a large pan with the water and vinegar and bring to the boil.
+Simmer for 30 minutes or until the skins have split and the flesh of the berries is soft.

-- Return the pulp to a pan adding the sugar, salt, black pepper and the other spices if using any.
-Bring to the boil making sure the sugar dissolves well.
-Reduce the heat and simmer until you achieve the desired thickness, you’re aiming for something similar to ketchup.
-Depending on how much pulp you extracted this will take from 5min up to 15min.
+- Return the pulp to the rinsed pan.
+Add the sugar, salt and pepper to taste, and the cayenne or herbs (if using).
+Bring to the boil, stirring gently to ensure the sugar dissolves.
+Reduce the heat and simmer the liquid to your preferred thickness – you’re aiming for a consistency similar to ketchup.
+Depending on how much pulp you’ve managed to extract, this will take anywhere from 5 to 15 minutes.

 - Pour into sterilized bottles or jars, and leave for at least a month before eating – the flavour will deepen and grow richer.
 Unopened, the ketchup should last for several months, but once opened store the bottle in the fridge.